-In the initial stages of your treatment, you may be given pain medication.
+In the early stages of your treatment, you may be given pain medication.
 The therapies for treatment of CPP take time to work and medication will keep you comfortable until they can take effect.
 However, remember that the pain medication is just a temporary treatment for the symptoms (the pain you feel) but the therapies you are using are the cure for the problem.
-Pain medications may not take all your pain away but may make your symptoms more bearable.
+Pain medications may not take all of your pain away but may make your symptoms more bearable.

-All medications can have side effects, especially opioids which are not recommended for the long-term treatment of chronic pain.
-Your health care provider will prefer to try non-narcotic pain relievers first to avoid potential drug side effects and addiction.
+All medications can have side effects, especially opioids which are actually not recommended for the long-term treatment of chronic pain.
+Your health care provider will probably prefer to try non-narcotic pain relievers first to avoid potential drug side effects.

 You may be given a combination of medications instead of one.
 Often medications complement each other and are more effective if used in combination.
-You may get the most relief using some medications for pain and others that alter nerve transmission of pain signals, such as antidepressants and anticonvulsants.
+You may get the most relief using some medications for pain and others for mood such as antidepressants.